 Journey can help.
 We believe in treating your addiction and any underlying causes such as co-occurring depression, anxiety or other mental health conditions, with a blend of traditional and holistic therapies.
 Speak Confidentially with a Journey Advisor at 844-878-1979.

 When you arrive at Journey you will be assessed by a multidisciplinary team that will address medical and pain management issues related to your addiction.You will be assigned a therapist who specializes in treating addictions and co-occurring mental health disorders.
-Treatment plans are highly individualized and include two individual sessions a week, group therapy, and a wealth of complementary therapies designed to promote healing, such as:
+Treatment plans are highly individualized and include individual and group therapy and a wealth of complementary therapies designed to promote healing, such as:

-- Holistic therapies guided by a naturopathic physician
+- Holistic therapies guided by a naturopathic practitioner

 - Recreational outings, including hikes, museums, gym

 When you leave Journey, you will be equipped with effective coping skills, a strong support network, and a clear strategy for living a life free of addiction.